-The Merritt College Bookstore supports learning and school spirit by providing textbooks, school supplies, Merritt-logo apparel and gifts, general-reading books, snacks, and graduation regalia.
+The Merritt College Bookstore supports learning and school spirit by providing textbooks, school supplies, Merritt-logo apparel and gifts, generalreading books, snacks, and graduation regalia.

 The Bookstore works with instructors to provide the exact materials students need for classes in the most affordable formats available.
-In addition to offering used and digital books whenever possible, the Bookstore's growing Rent-a-text program allows students to rent books for the semester at a substantial savings.
+In addition to offering used and digital books whenever possible, the Bookstore's growing Textbook Rental program allows students to rent books for the semester at a substantial savings.